x86-64/frozen/wiki/wiki/tutorial_configuration.md

 # Tutorial: configuration
+<b>Warning</b>: this tutorial refer to old syntax which would be deprecated.
 ## Shop configuration

 To describe shop you want to build you should write configuration file.
 Configuration file syntax is simple and looks like JSON with